Representative Democracy: A Slippery Hold on Freedom

 Democracy assumes that when options are brought to voters, there is some difference between them, such that the choice translates into a meaningful choice of direction for the community or nation, instead of a meaningless endorsement between options which are identical or nearly identical.

-However there is no requirement for the options presented to voters to have any contrast at all.
+However there is no requirement for the options presented to voters to be what voters want, or even to have any contrast at all.
 If all the parties agree to take one side on an issue, for example, then voters won't be offererd any option for the other side of the issue.
 For example, during COVID-19 crisis elections, typically no option to stop the social restrictions was offered by any candidate of the most extablished political parties.
+For example, although Government support for abortion is an alarming and contested issue, it has become typical that no political party, or at least none of the largest political parties, offer a pro-life voting option, leaving pro-life voters to either compromise or spoil their ballot in protest.

-[CRITICAL FAILURE] Election candidates decide the issues in each election in practice.
+Election candidates decide the issues in each election are.
 Although in theory election candidates do have some incentive to offer options on the issues which voters care most about, candidates can also choose to silence some issues completely (which is most effective when all or all the leading candidates do it).
 For example, it is not been uncommon for municipal election candidates to be silent on the issue of stopping drinking water fluoridation, despite it being a controversial issue.

 When candidates, rather than voters, decide what 'the issues' are to offer options on in the election, that undemocratic decision is even more important than having a choice of option on what issues are offered.
 To compare it with deciding on a restaurant dinner, it would be like being told that you can order anything you want on the menu, so long as it is one salad and one desert, while the main course is not considered an issue you get get served but not get to decide.

-[CRITICAL FAILURE] Typically no obligation of Elected Officials to keep their election campaign promises and moreover typically being free to do the exact opposite.
+Typically no obligation of Elected Officials to keep their election campaign promises and typically being free to do the exact opposite.

 A recent excample is Ukraine president Zelensky: he was elected on a peace platform (notice how the news article quickly justifies his 'transformation'), even promising to negotiate directly with Russian president Putin, but in office he rejected a peace deal before the February 2022 invasion, and another one early after the invasion which his own delegation already signed, he made peace talks with Putin actually illegal, and he's often solicited and received military support for the war from other nations.